Elena Delle Donne: Endorsement deals

 Since being drafted in the WNBA, Delle Donne has signed multiple endorsement deals with different companies.
-In 2013, Delle Donne signed endorsement deals with Nike and DuPont, a science company which is based in her hometown Wilmington, Delaware.
+In 2013, Delle Donne signed endorsement deals with Nike and DuPont, a chemical company which is based in her hometown Wilmington, Delaware.
 In 2015, Delle Donne signed a representation agreement with Octagon.

 She is also one of three WNBA players to have career mode icons in NBA Live 19 alongside Candace Parker and Brittney Griner.